-To counter the suggestion that contemporaneous UK governance changes, but not the DRR regime, drove the greater pay-performance sensitivity, they run tests with firms listed on AIM (the Alternative Investment Market).
-They find AIM firms did not experience a comparable increase in pay-performance sensitivity.
-Similarly, to test the possibility that worldwide governance or competitive factors were the driver, they run comparable tests on a sample of US firms, which show no comparable change in pay-performance sensitivity over the period.
+To counter the suggestion that contemporaneous U.K. governance changes, but not the DRR regime, drove the greater pay-performance sensitivity, Ferri and Maber ran tests with firms listed on AIM.
+They found that AIM firms did not experience a comparable increase in pay-performance sensitivity.
+Similarly, to test the possibility that worldwide governance or competitive factors were the driver, they ran comparable tests on a sample of U.S. firms, which show no comparable change in pay-performance sensitivity over the period.

-Although Ferri & Maber's results are suggestive, only a literature, not any single empirical paper, can securely ground a conclusion about the positive effects of the DRR regime.
-Among the elements in their work that counsel against over-enthusiasm on its finding of firms' greater responsiveness to pay-for-performance demands are factors that suggest the possibility of efficiency losses.
-For example, the demonstrated increased pay-performance sensitivity is generally with respect to losses, not gains (although they test both).
+Although Ferri and Maber's results are suggestive, elements in their work indicate a possibility that firms' greater responsiveness to pay-for-performance demands have been accompanied by efficiency losses.84 For example, the demonstrated increased pay-performance sensitivity is generally with respect to losses, not gains (although Ferri and Maber tested for both).
 In other words, after the DRR regime, pay is more likely to go down if performance declines, but there is no evidence of the reverse.
 This, of course, is consistent with avoiding pay for failure, certainly a major theme, if not the preoccupation, of the reform impulse behind the DRR.
-Similarly, the performance indicator that is associated with greater sensitivity is return on assets (ROA), an accounting measure, rather than stock price performance.52 Putting aside the matter of shareholder preference, stock prices measure expectations of future earnings, which relate to new investment.
-Possible message of the new regime: "Don't overcompensate the 'failed' CEO; focus on today's safely measurable earnings, not tomorrow's."
-If that is the result of a shareholder advisory vote, it seems an odd way to build a system that relies on entrepreneurial energy and the risk of failure.
-53
+Similarly, the performance indicator that is associated with greater sensitivity is return on assets ("ROA"), an accounting measure attuned to present earnings, rather than total shareholder return, which includes dividends and stock repurchases as well as stock price performance.
+Putting aside the matter of shareholder preference, stock prices measure expectations of future earnings, which relate to new investment.
+The possible message of the new regime would be, "Don't overcompensate the 'failed' CEO; focus on today's safely measurable earnings, not tomorrow's."
+If that is the result of a shareholder advisory vote, it seems an odd way to build a system that relies on entrepreneurial energy and the risk of failure.85